 Thanks for teaching your family to cook from scratch.
 We need to keep our ancestor’s skills going forward.
 I really appreciate your thoughts and comments.
 Tell me about the kitchen appliances you love to use.
-May God bless this country.
+May God Bless this world, Linda

 Kitchen Mixer: AdobeStock_213443889 by Arinaahabich